foodcoopshop/foodcoopshop.github.io/docs/dev/configuration.md

 # Configuration

-:::tip
+:::info
-Most of the settings are self-explaining and can be made as a superadmin in the admin area.
+Most of the settings are self-explaining and can be made in the admin area as a superadmin.
 :::

-To override the file-based settings in the files `config/app_config.php`, `config/custom_config.php` or `config/credentials.php`, please modify the files `config/custom_config.php` or `config/credentials.php`.
+To override the file-based settings in the files `config/app_config.php`, `config/custom_config.php` or `config/credentials.php`, modify the files `config/custom_config.php` or `config/credentials.php`.

 The file `config/app_config.php` must not be changed, as it would be overwritten by the next update.

 ## Change weekly pickup day
-Please use the script ChangeWeeklyPickupDayByOneDayShell to change the setting FCS\_WEEKLY\_PICKUP\_DAY.
+Use the script *ChangeWeeklyPickupDayByOneDayCommand* to change the setting `FCS_WEEKLY_PICKUP_DAY`.

 `bin/cake ChangeWeeklyPickupDayByOneDay decrease` => Changed Friday to Thursday